 How to Report Nursing Home Abuse

-- Call 911: If there’s an immediate threat or medical emergency, contact local authorities right away.
+- Call 911: If there’s an immediate threat or medical emergency, you can contact local authorities right away.

-- Inform the facility: Remove your loved one from harm and report the abuse to the living facility’s management.
+- Inform the facility: You can remove your loved one from harm and report the abuse to the living facility’s management.
 Then, document who you speak with.

-- Contact local agencies: Report the abuse to Los Angeles County’s Adult Protective Services or the Elder Abuse Hotline through Adult Protective Services (APS)for assistanceโit is available 24/7.
+- Contact local agencies: You can also report the abuse to the Los Angeles County Adult Protective Services or the Elder Abuse Hotline through Adult Protective Services (APS)for assistance.
+It is available 24/7.

-After ensuring your loved one’s safety, reach out to a nursing home abuse lawyer in Los Angeles to pursue legal action and hold the facility accountable.
+After ensuring your loved one’s safety, you can consult with a nursing home abuse lawyer in Los Angeles.

 Statute of Limitations for Nursing Home Abuse in California

-In California, you have a limited time to file nursing home abuse claims on behalf of your elderly loved one.
-The statute of limitations for most cases of abuse or neglect is typically two years from the last incident.
+In California, you have a limited time to file nursing home abuse lawsuits on behalf of your elderly loved one.
+The statute of limitations for most cases of abuse or neglect is typically two years, under Code Civ.
+Proc. § 335.1.

-However, for claims involving financial exploitation, you generally have up to four years from the date of the incident to file a lawsuit.
+However, for cases involving financial exploitation, you generally have up to four years to file a lawsuit.

-If you believe your loved one has been harmed, acting quickly can help protect their rights.
+If you believe your loved one has suffered physical or psychological injuries, acting quickly can help protect their rights.
 An early investigation strengthens the case by preserving evidence.
 Our Los Angeles nursing home abuse attorneys are here to listen and guide you through your options.

-- Prior complaints filed against the nursing home
+- Prior complaints or regulatory findings involving the nursing home can demonstrate notice or patterns.

-- Evidence supporting financial losses, such as medical bills
+- Documentation of financial losses, such as medical expenses, can substantiate damages.

 If you suspect abuse, an elder abuse lawyer can assist in collecting the necessary evidence to build a solid case.